Mi-V-Soft-RISC-V/Future-Avalanche-Board/Libero_Projects/import/components/IMC_DGC2/README.md

 * Target memory is SRAM/TCM (32kB)
 * User peripherals: MIV_ESS (Bootstrap, I2C, GPIO, UART) **REVIEW THIS**

-##### Boot Sequence Operation
+### Boot Sequence Operation
 A more detailed description of the boot sequence can be found in this section.

-Pre-requisites:
+> Pre-requisites:
-> Ensure the Dual EE Click board is connected to the Avaanche Board mikroBUS header.
+> * Ensure the Dual EE Click board is inserted correctly in the mikroBUS header on the Future Avalanche Board.
-> The board needs to be programmed withProgram the board with DGC2 bitstream.
-Refer to this section to run the [Libero Design](#Running Libero SoC in GUI mode, with Script Arguments)
+> * The board needs to be programmed with DGC2 bitstream.
+Refer to this section, run the [Libero Design](#Running Libero SoC in GUI mode, with Script Arguments)
-> Initiating the Boot Sequence for DGC2, requires data to be previously written to external memory I2C EEPROM.
+> * Initiating the Boot Sequence for DGC2, requires data to be previously written to external memory I2C EEPROM.
 Use the provided Bootloader .elf program *miv-rv32-ess-bootloader.elf* to write the *miv-rv32i-systick-blinky.hex* program in the LSRAM to the external memory I2C Flash.

     1. On power-on, hold SW1 to disable *BOOTSTRAP_BYPASS* on MIV_ESS.
 Then press and release SW2 to perform a system reset request.
     2. MIV_ESS copies a program from the I2C Flash device to the MIV_RV32 Tightly-Coupled Memory (TCM) via the TCM APB Slave (TAS) interface.
     3. When the transfer from I2C Flash is complete, MIV_ESS releases MIV_RV32 core from reset and MIV_RV32 is allowed to boot the program from TCM
     4. The LEDs on the Future Avalanche Board will start blinking, signifying Bootstrap has completed its transfer and SW1 can then be released.

-##### Peripherals - MIV_ESS
+### Peripherals - MIV_ESS

 | Peripheral                       | Address Start | Address End    |
 | ------------------------------:  |:-------------:|:--------------:|